cmanv/tkstatus/README.md

 * sysinfo::getmixervol :
 Returns the current volume of the mixer.

-### tclxlib
-This package provides a few functions to obtain information from the X display.
-You'll need standard X libraries and header files to build this on your system.

-* xlib:init :
-Initialize the connection to the X display.
-This should only called once.

-* xlib::setdesktops :
-Set the number of the first and last desktop.
-By default the first desktop is 0 and the last is 9.
-On cwm, the first desktop should be set to 1.

-* xlib::getactivewindowname :
-Name of the selected window

-* xlib::getcurrentdsktop :
-Name of the selected desktop

-* xlib::getlistuseddesktop :
-List of active desktops spectrwm style.
-A desktop is considered active if a window is opened in it.
-A star marks the selected desktop.

 ### tclmpd
 This package is used to return the currently playing song on the Music Player Daemon.
 It requires the __libmpdclient__ package and corresponding header files to build.